 After we have received your application form, we will contact you (usually by email) with details of how to pay the correct fee.

 Information for developers

-Please apply for addresses for new developments soon after your planning application is approved so the addresses can be used for forms or documents you need to complete, such as utility connections and deeds etc.
+Please apply for addresses for new developments soon after your planning application is approved so the addresses can be used on forms or documents you need to complete, such as utility connections and deeds.